impresso/impresso.github.io/_posts/2018-02-10-buttercup.md

 The participants had previously received five scenarios devised with the aim of structuring the discussions around key epistemological issues:

-Scenario 1: diachronic search: How to follow a topic over time (and space)
+**Scenario 1 diachronic search**: How to follow a topic over time (and space)
 Examples:
 - The changing treatment of domestic violence in court reports in Switzerland (1900-1945)
 - Public discussion on terrorism in Europe (1870-1918)

-Scenario 2: ripple effects (text re-use): How to follow a particular text (idea) through various titles and issues, using plagiarism detection tools
+**Scenario 2 ripple effects (text re-use)**: How to follow a particular text (idea) through various titles and issues, using plagiarism detection tools
 Examples:
 - Public communication (press release) on mergers and acquisitions in the steel industry in Luxembourg (1900-1918)
 - The League of Nations’ position on cross-border gun trafficking before 1939

-Scenario 3: creation of a digital corpus: How to gather a series of issues/segments or issues/titles according to a specific question/topic
+**Scenario 3 creation of a digital corpus**: How to gather a series of issues/segments or issues/titles according to a specific question/topic
 Examples:
 - Readers’ letters complaining about pollution in cities (1918-1939)
 - The emergence of the sports (or culture) section in the press in Luxembourg

-Scenario 4: dissemination of an event: How to follow an event over time (and in several languages)
+**Scenario 4 dissemination of an event**: How to follow an event over time (and in several languages)
  Examples:
 - A comparison of how the February and October revolutions in 1917 were received in Europe
 - Study of a “lieu de mémoire”: the commemoration of the 1813 Battle of Leipzig in Europe (1813-1939)

-Scenario 5: digital micro-history: How to collect specific information on a person, place or organisation
+**Scenario 5 digital micro-history**: How to collect specific information on a person, place or organisation
 Examples:
 - The history of the Esch brass band between 1918 and 1939
 - The biography of Emilie Gourd (1879-1946)